Date of Award:

 Texture development and its correlation with FTIR spectra data for FFCC and RFCC during aging were also studied.
 RFCC had a higher value of hardness, gumminess, and chewiness than its full-fat counterpart.
 The values decreased during the early stages of ripening and then increased with time.
 The change in hardness, adhesiveness, and springiness was expressed as a function of the change in absorbance of the FTIR spectra using multiple regression analysis.
 An R2 value of 0.67, 0.54, and 0.75 was obtained for full-fat Cheddar cheese, and a value of 0.51, 0.59, and 0.54 was obtained for reduced-fat Cheddar cheese for the respective texture parameters.

 Chen, Manxiang, "Study of Ripening Characteristics of Full-Fat and Low-Fat Cheddar Cheese Using Fourier Transform Infrared Spectroscopy and Texture Analyzer" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5448.